felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

   trust-earning process.
 People won't believe you put in the work until they see proof that makes it safe for them to believe you.

+If you are looking for a flatbed scanner, the one I am currently using is the [Canon LiDE 400](https://amazon.ca/dp/B07GPS69KF) and I am totally satisfied with it.
+Recommended!

 # Conclusion

 I find this image very telling.
 My learning system allowed me to